 Emissions: Direct or indirect release of substances, vibrations, heat or noise from individual or diffuse sources in the installation into air, water or land (Article 3(4) of Directive 2010/75/EU on industrial emissions)

-Feed (smoked): Smoked or smoked flavoured animal food; in regulatory terms qualified as feed additives under Regulation (EC) No 1831/2003 on additives for use in animal nutrition
+Feed (smoked): Smoked or smoked flavoured animal food; in regulatory terms qualified as either feed additives under Regulation (EC) No 1831/2003 on additives for use in animal nutrition or feed material under Regulation (EC) No 767/2009 on the placing on the market and use of feed

 Food preservation: Next to drying and salting smoking counts among the oldest food processing techniques helping to preserve food; smoking processes and the use of smoke flavourings can help to secure the microbiological safety of a food product